w3f/Grants-Program/applications/sunshine-keybase.md

 The Flutter UI allows Android users to initialize a local keystore and device identity using the `sunshine-identity` pallet.
 It allows the user to initialize the keystore, set a passphrase, and change the passphrase.
 The UI also allows the user to paste links to github gists to prove ownership of github accounts.

 ### Ecosystem Fit
 There are other approaches to creating an identity graph, but we have yet to find another substrate project that implements device-oriented key revocability.
 The native keystore leverages [`ipfs-embed`](https://github.com/ipfs-rust/ipfs-embed) to store sensitive data in an encrypted form on the local hardware.
 Over time, we expect [`ipfs-embed`](https://github.com/ipfs-rust/ipfs-embed) to evolve with the needs and requirements of users.

 The current design coordinates the storage of private offchain data on permissioned client networks.
+Our project will use this identity infrastructure for sharing encrypted messages and backing up encrypted files, privately and within teams with membership tracked transparently on-chain.

 ## Team :busts_in_silhouette: